Disappearance of Maura Murray: Early life

-Maura Murray was born May 4, 1982, in Hanson, Massachusetts, the fourth child of Frederick "Fred" and Laurie Murray.
-She had an older brother, Fred; two older sisters, Kathleen and Julie; and a younger half-brother, Kurt.
+Maura Murray was born on May 4, 1982, in Brockton, Massachusetts, the fourth child of Frederick "Fred" and Laurie Murray.
+She has an older brother, Fred; two older sisters, Kathleen and Julie; and a younger half-brother, Kurt.
 Maura was raised in an Irish Catholic household.
-When she was six, her parents divorced, after which Maura lived primarily with her mother.
+When she was six, Murray's parents divorced, after which she lived primarily with her mother.

-Murray graduated from Whitman-Hanson Regional High School, where she was a star athlete on the school's track team.
+Murray graduated from Whitman-Hanson Regional High School in Hanson, Massachusetts, where she was a star athlete on the school's track team.
 She was accepted into the United States Military Academy in West Point, New York, where she studied chemical engineering for three semesters.
-After her freshman year, she transferred to the University of Massachusetts Amherst to study nursing.
+Believing that West Point was not a good fit for her, Murray transferred to the University of Massachusetts Amherst (UMass Amherst) after her freshman year to study nursing.